cricha31/Machine_Learning_Final/README.md

 The goal is to develop a highly effective model for predicting pneumonia from chest X-rays.
 Through the use of MONAI's DenseNet models, we aim to surpass the 91% accuracy achieved by Anthony Novokshanov.
 Additionally, this approach will allow us to compare the performance of different DenseNet variants (121, 169, 201, 264) and identify the most effective model.

 ## Methods
+### Dataset
+As previously mentioned, the dataset used in this model is MedMNIST's PneumoniaMNIST.
+It is a binary-class data set containing a total 5,856 sample chest x-rays.
+This is split into 4,708 training samples, 524 validation samples, and 624 test samples